PSP-1 - Capability Model and Grammar

 - Fail-closed: missing declaration, malformed bytes, unknown comparator, or normalization failure => deny.

--
+- inActionSet(action:Str, actionsCid:Str)

-- Semantics: true iff action ActionSet(actions_cid).
+- Semantics: true iff action ActionSet(actionsCid).

 - Types: Str, Str.